ugxd/relief/readme.md

 }
 ```
 see it much cleaner than the first code? thats the purpose of relief.

+## how to create and run the program?
+1. download the repo
+2. on the repo folder, make a `.relief` file and start coding
+3. go to cmd, and at the location of your repo, type `relief YOUR_PROJECT_HERE.relief` or `python interpreter.py YOUR_PROJECT_HERE.relief`

 ## this project is currently in development.
 this project is currently in development and still havent finished yet. someday it will or be discontinued.\
 i hope itll still be continued, because thats the only-??